shopware/docs/guides/plugins/apps/configuration.md

 ### Reading the config in templates

-Inside twig templates you can use the `config` property of the global `shopware` object to read your configuration.
+Inside twig templates you can use the twig function `config` (see [Shopware Twig functions](../../../resources/references/storefront-reference/twig-function-reference.md)).
 An example twig template could look like this:

 ```markup
 {{ config('DemoApp.config.field1') }}